Cultural Marxism conspiracy theory: Michael Minnicino and the LaRouche Movement

 Michael Minnicino's 1992 essay New Dark Age: The Frankfurt School and 'Political Correctness' has been described as a starting point for the contemporary conspiracy theory in the United States.
 Minnicino's interest in the subject derived from his involvement in the LaRouche movement.
 Lyndon LaRouche had begun developing conspiracy theories regarding the Frankfurt School in 1974, when he alleged that Herbert Marcuse and Angela Davis were acting as part of COINTELPRO.
 Other features of the conspiracy theory had developed across the 1970s and 80s in the movement's magazine, EIR, according to the researcher Andrew Woods.

 Minnicino's essay argued that late twentieth-century America had become a "New Dark Age" as a result of the abandonment of Judeo-Christian and Renaissance ideals, which he claimed had been replaced in modern art with a "tyranny of ugliness".
 He attributed this to an alleged plot to instill cultural pessimism in America, carried out in three stages by Georg Lukács, the Frankfurt School, and elite media figures and political campaigners.

 Minnicino asserted there were two aspects of the Frankfurt School plan to destroy Western culture.
 Firstly, a cultural critique, by Theodor Adorno and Walter Benjamin, to use art and culture to promote alienation and replace Christianity with socialism.
 This included the development of opinion polling and advertising techniques to brainwash the populace and control political campaigning.
 Secondly, the plan supposedly included attacks on the traditional family structure by Herbert Marcuse and Erich Fromm to promote women's rights, sexual liberation, and polymorphous perversity to subvert patriarchal authority.
+(Note: On this point Minnicino speciously paraphrases Marcuse's 1965 essay on "Repressive Tolerance" in A Critique of Pure Tolerance.
+Minnicino incorrectly labels Marcuse's "Liberating tolerance…intolerance against movements from the Right, and tolerance of movements from the Left" as "repressive tolerance", which in Marcuse's essay respectively refers to "what is proclaimed and practiced as tolerance today, is in many of its most effective manifestations serving the cause of oppression".)
 Minnicino claimed the Frankfurt School was responsible for elements of the counterculture of the 1960s and a "psychedelic revolution", distributing hallucinogenic drugs to encourage sexual perversion and promiscuity.

 After the 2011 terrorist attacks in Norway by Anders Breivik, a follower of the conspiracy theory, Minnicino repudiated his own essay.
 Minnicino wrote, "I still like to think that some of my research was validly conducted and useful.
 However, I see very clearly that the whole enterprise—and especially the conclusions—was hopelessly deformed by self-censorship and the desire to in some way support Mr. LaRouche's crack-brained world-view."